Cooking, Sex, & Everything In Between

 {n.} The joyful, intense anticipation that comes from imagining future pleasures.

 We stay this way.
 And then it ends with a taste.
 Something familiar.
-The taste of sugar, but not only: The smell of something so sensual cooking in butter.
-Not always: The corks of champagne bottles shooting endlessly toward unreachable ceilings as we fall backwards into a wide bed covered in chocolate, flour, cream, candle wax.
+The taste of sugar, but not only, the smell of something so sensual cooking in butter but not always, the corks of champagne bottles shooting toward the ceiling and then back to the table covered in chocolate, flour, cream, candle wax.

 But these are just words.
-These words pale in comparison to the actual feelings they’re meant to capture/describe; unworthy of the the feelings they describe.
-How these words fail to tell the world what it is we actually want, or need, or desire.
+These words pale in comparison to the actual feelings they are meant to capture, unworthy of the the feelings they describe.
+How these words fail to tell the world what it is we actually want.
 To capture the reason we fall in love.
 The reason we crave the taste of strawberries in summer.

 Leave a Reply